 1.1.36.
-A System Owner is the person responsible for the information resource and to maintain system accreditation.
+A System Owner is the person within an agency responsible for the information resource and for the maintenance of system accreditation.
+This may include such outsourced services such as telecommunications or cloud.
 Their responsibilities are described in more detail in Section 3.4 - System Owners.